andrewjkuo/playlist-recycle/README.md

 ## Future:
 * Bugfix: handle edge case where all tracks are local
-* Bugfix: handle edge case where only 1 track is imported
 * Spotify rate limit handling
 * Option to make output playlist private
 * Remove songs from the output playlist directly in the app